srivatsa-mp13/my-website/about.md

 # About Srivatsa

-Srivatsa Panduranga is an accomplished Electrical Engineer with a strong background in analog and mixed-signal circuit design.
-He completed his Master's degree in Electrical Engineering from Columbia University in February 2021, focusing on integrated circuits and systems.
-During his time at Columbia, Srivatsa served as a Teaching Assistant for the Analog Filters Synthesis/Design course and was recognized for his contributions to the field.
+Srivatsa Panduranga is a Design Engineer with a strong background in analog and mixed-signal circuit design.
+He completed his Bachelor's Degree in Electronics and Communication Engineering from R.V.College of Engineering, India in 2017.
+He completed his Master's degree in Electrical Engineering from Columbia University, USA in 2021.

-He is currently pursuing a career in circuit design and has a passion for creating innovative solutions in electronics and communication systems.
-Srivatsa has also been involved in various research projects and has demonstrated outstanding achievement in his academic and professional endeavors.
+He is currently pursuing a career in mixed signal circuit design at Analog Devices for the past 3 years focusing on ADCs and DACs.
+His interests also include analog and RF design in communication.
+He has previously worked at a startup in Bengaluru called Signalchip as a Design Engineer for 2 years.
+He also has pursued Mixed signal/RF design internships at Microsoft and Mixcomm (acquired by Sivers Semiconductors).

 For more details about his professional journey and accomplishments, visit [Srivatsa Panduranga's LinkedIn profile](https://www.linkedin.com/in/srivatsa-panduranga).